- omega(G, niter=5, nrand=10, seed=None)#

 The small-world coefficient (omega) measures how much G is like a lattice or a random graph.
 Negative values mean G is similar to a lattice whereas positive values mean G is a random graph.
 Values close to 0 mean that G has small-world characteristics.

 Approximate number of rewiring per edge to compute the equivalent random graph.

 - nrand: integer (optional, default=10)

-Number of random graphs generated to compute the average clustering coefficient (Cr) and average shortest path length (Lr).
+Number of random graphs generated to compute the maximal clustering coefficient (Cr) and average shortest path length (Lr).

 - seedinteger, random_state, or None (default)